obonaventure/cnp3/book/network/network.rst

 #.
 A subnet identifier that identifies a customer of the ISP
 #.
 An interface identifier that identifies a particular interface on an endsystem

 In today's deployments, interface identifiers are always 64 bits wide.
 This implies that while there are :math:`2^{128}` different IPv6 addresses, they must be grouped in :math:`2^{64}` subnets.
-This could appear as a waste of resources, however using 64 bits for the host identifier allows IPv6 addresses to be auto-configured and also provides some benefits from a security viewpoint as will be explained in section ICMPv6_
+This could appear as a waste of resources, however using 64 bits for the host identifier allows IPv6 addresses to be auto-configured and also provides some benefits from a security viewpoint as explained in section ICMPv6_

 .. sidebar:: Textual representation of IPv6 addresses